JiangXL/BIO-BioInfo-2018/final/Review.md

 Examine the results of this interaction for some-locus and five-locus models.
 The dynamics of two-locus models has been  discussed by Lewontin and Kojima.
-The present paper will exine some two-locus heterotic models in which symmetry of fitness is not assumed, so that numerical solution s are necessary or in which the stability of equilibria is not obvious and considerable numerical calculation was necessary to test the stability of the equilibria.
+The present paper will exine some two-locus heterotic models in which symmetry of fitness is not assumed, so that numerical solutions are necessary or in which the stability of equilibria is not obvious and considerable numerical calculation was necessary to test the stability of the equilibria.

 ### Two-locus models:
-It is a simple heterotic model with epistatic intercation.
+It is a simple heterotic model with epistatic interation.
 Each locus shows heterosis in every combination with other locus, but the heterosis is not additive between loci.
 Thus, the degree of heterosis at locus _A_ is greater when in the presence of _Bb_ than in the presence of _BB_ or _bb_.
 A similar